 Baavet duvets are manufactured in North Wales from 100% British wool, they do not use any harmful chemicals.
 And they offer a 30 day guarantee, so if you don't like it then they will replace it or give you your money back.

 We are about to redecorate our bedroom and I have some lovely new bedding to go onto my antique iron bedstead, I have the Baavet wool duvet and the wool mattress cover and I now plan to purchase new wool pillows.

 My sister-in-law bought a wool duvet at the same time as us, she then went back for the mattress cover, the pillows and eventually purchased a wool mattress.
 She also confirms her night sweats have gone completely.

 And I have a discount code for Baavet to share with you.
-Use code F&F20 for 20% off their full range on their website - this offer has been extended to March 2021.
+Use code F&F20 for 20% off their full range on their website - this offer has been extended to end of August 2021.

 Let me know what you think, do you already have a wool duvet?
 Might you consider one now?

 Feedback ...
 Wool duvet has transformed night times!
 Seriously sleeping so much better.
 Thank you, thank you.
 I’m going around telling random strangers about my menopausal night sweats and how everyone should have a Baavet duvet!